Social Distancing Updates

-- No one will be allowed onto the train who is not wearing a mask.
+- No one will be allowed onto the train or exhibit spaces who is not wearing a mask.

 - Any person who removes their mask and is unwilling to put it back on while riding the train will exit the train at the next available railroad facility.

 - Individual household groups will show their tickets as they board the train with social distancing between the separate groups in front of/behind them.

 - Social Distancing of 10 feet will be maintained when groups are boarding, exiting and being seated on the train.

 - Groups are asked to maintain social distancing when preparing to disembark the train from the group in front of them.
 Wait till the group in front has moved forward at least 10 feet before rising to exit.